mesutkaya/SpotifyRecSysChallenge2018/README.md

 Run src/spotify_challenge/PopularityRecommenderExample.java to produce 500 popular recommendations that will be used in cold start playlists.

+**Note** We optimized the hyper-parameters of the MAtrix Factorization algorithm and SPAD by using 10000 random playlists from MPD as validation set.
+We split data of those playlists as 80% train and 20%validation.
+Optimized hyper-parameters are the one we use in the codes in this repository.

 ## Creating submissions.

 Finally in the python module run: